aiven/devportal/docs/products/flink/getting-started.rst

 Getting started
 ===============

 The first steps in using Aiven for Apache Flink are to create a service and a Flink job.
-You can do this in the Aiven web console or with the Aiven CLI.
+You can do this in the `Aiven web console <https://console.aiven.io/>`_ or with the `Aiven CLI <https://github.com/aiven/aiven-client>`_.

-In addition to the Flink service, you also need a service that you can use as a data source.
+In addition to the Flink service, you also need one or more services that you can use as the data source and targets.
 This article outlines an example of using an Apache Kafka service as the data source.

 Create an Apache Flink service in the Aiven web console